tillwenke/museum_item_classification/README_modelling.md

 ## pred_neural_network

-This notebook is used to train a neural network on train data.
+This notebook is used to train a neural network on tabular training data.

 ## prep_nlp